Kerr black hole surrounded by a cloud of strings and its weak gravitational lensing in Rastall gravity

 \section{Finite-distance gravitational deflection of massive particles}

-In the last section, with Werner's method, we study the infinite-distance gravitational deflection of massive particles in rotating BH surrounded by a cloud of strings.
-In this section, we will consider finite-distance deflection, a more general situation where the receiver and source at finite distance from the lens object.
-In this case, Werner's method seems not feasible~\cite{OIA2017}.
-In Ref.~\cite{OIA2017}, Ono \textit{et al} proposed a generalized optical method to study the finite-distance deflection of light.
+In the previous section, with Werner's method, we studied the infinite-distance gravitational deflection of massive particles in rotating BH surrounded by a cloud of strings.
+In this section, we will consider the finite-distance deflection, a more general situation where the receiver and the source at finite distance from the lens object.
+In this case, Werner's method seems not feasible, and Ono \textit{et al} proposed a generalized optical method to study the finite-distance deflection of light~\cite{OIA2017}.
 Recently, Li~\textit{et al.}~\cite{LJ2019,LA2019} extended the study to massive particles case based on JMRF metric.